“Be a traveller, not a tourist”, so the saying goes.

 Why we shouldn’t mind calling ourselves a “tourist”

-• We like eating in nice restaurants on occasion as well as where locals do;
+- We appreciate eating in nice restaurants on occasion as well as where locals do to give back to small businesses;

-• We like having an organised itinerary yet being our own tour guides and exploring at our own pace;
+- We pride ourselves on having an organised itinerary yet the flexibility of being our own tour guide and exploring at our own pace (whilst meeting locals along the way);

-• We like visiting the touristy sights as well as wandering off the beaten track…
+- We love visiting the touristy sights (they’re famous for a reason!) as well as wandering off the beaten track to dilute our visitor footprints…

 Are you ready to break the mould?